khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

 * `gf_processing.py` _(ground filtering code)_
 * `ip_main.py` _(main file for interpolation)_
 * `ip_processing.py` _(interpolation code)_
-* `las_prepare.py` _(factored out from `gf_processing.py`)_
+* `las_prepare.py` _(factored out from `ip_processing.py`)_

-The testing environment so far includes multiprocessing pool-based implementations of ground filtering via PDAL, TIN-linear and Laplace interpolation via startin, natural neighbour (NN) interpolation via CGAL, radial IDW via GDAL/PDAL and quadrant-based IDW via scipy cKDTree and our own code.
+The testing environment so far includes multiprocessing pool-based implementations of ground filtering/pre-processing via PDAL, TIN-linear and Laplace interpolation via startin, natural neighbour (NN) interpolation via CGAL, radial IDW via GDAL/PDAL and quadrant-based IDW via scipy cKDTree and our own code.
 We might be able to implement an ellipsodial IDW solution in the future, but it is proving much more difficult than anticipated (more about this at the end of the readme).
+Khaled's constrained Delaunay TIN (CDT)-based function is also in the works, and we are currently working on hole-filling/hydro-flattening with Lisa.

 **NEW STUFF**

+* Added an option to pre-process the data before interpolation using a PDAL pipeline, creating a single entry point for the whole process
 * Re-wrote the CGAL-NN algorithm to use true natural neighbours and not regular neighbours
-* Added the IDWquad method
 * Fixed lots of bugs
-* The orientation of the exported rasters should now be correct, not randomly rotated

-Read the new section _"More about the IDW algorithms"_ below for more info about the IDW algorithms.

 ## PDAL-based ground filtering/pre-processing user guide

+This is a secondary entry point that only runs a PDAL pipeline.
+It is intended for testing PDAL's ground filtering and pre-processing capabilities.

 1. Copy the example configuration files (`config.json`, `fnames.txt`) to your target folder (in which the LAS files are located).
 2. Edit the configuration files.